Upon my return to Vietnam earlier this week I faced a moral dilemma.

-Riding my tiny bike along the accidental motocross track forged by hundreds or rumbling trucks I eventually came to spot isolated from people, motorbikes and unwanted background noise.
+Riding my tiny bike along the accidental motocross track forged by hundreds of rumbling trucks I finally came to spot isolated from people, motorbikes and unwanted background noise.
 I sat on a stack of concrete slabs as I sat gazing across the Saigon River at the jumbled skyline of District 1.
-After resting for about half an hour I decided it was time to leave before the sun did.
-I suddenly heard a muffled cry.
+After resting for about half an hour I decided it was time to leave before the sun did when I suddenly heard a muffled cry.

-The sobbing grew weaker as I looked high and low for a lone kitten – perhaps there were more than one?
-The cries stopped and I looked everywhere that I thought was in earshot of my seat; not forgetting the tight gaps between the concrete I was sitting on.
+The sobbing grew weaker as I looked high and low for the lone kitten.
+Perhaps there was more than one?
 This cat saw or felt me here and it wanted me to notice it.
+The cries stopped and I looked everywhere in earshot of my seat, not forgetting the tight gaps between the concrete I was sitting on.
 Although I was frantically looking it had become dark already and I was without a torch.
-I found no kittens, the cries had stopped and so I had little choice but to ride away from that baby knowing that it would die very shortly.
+I had found no kittens, the cries had stopped and so I had little choice but to ride away from that baby knowing that it would probably die very shortly.

 It’s not uncommon to come across abandoned kittens all over this city.
-Litters of cats are seen living out of the way of people; gaps in form-work of stalled construction or cardboard boxes beside festering canals also seem popular.
-I do occasionally visit these places as I find them fascinating and often they crawl out towards you from underneath their ‘homes’ which are the only respite from the sun’s intense heat.
-You understand they will probably die as they are often very weak, underfed, riddled with fleas and diseased.
+Litters of cats are seen living out of the way of people in gaps in form-work of stalled construction or cardboard boxes beside festering canals also seem popular too.
+I do occasionally visit these kinds of places as I find them fascinating and often the cats crawl out towards you from underneath their ‘homes’ which are the only respite from the intense sun.
+I know they will probably die as they are often very weak, underfed and alone.
 You can’t just wash them and give them away (as many expats now realise) and I am allergic so I can’t become a rescue shelter.
 For locals, cats serve no purpose here and are not valued like a dog and the security they bring to a household.
 Hence they are often left without love.

-For the most part, an abandoned kittens fate here must be accepted; life here doesn’t favour newborn kittens as many tiny lives are continually cut short.
+For the most part, an abandoned kittens fate here must be accepted.
+Life here doesn’t favour newborn kittens and many tiny lives are continually cut short.
 Do I like the idea?
-No. I tried to find that kitten the other day with all the resources I had.
-What I would do once I found it – I do not know.
-Not every abandoned kittens life can be saved.
+No. But I tried to find that kitten the other day with all the resources I had.
+What I would do once I found it, I do not know, but not every abandoned kittens life will be saved.
 All I could do then was to acknowledge the situation of the life that was calling out to me and accept that fate would do it’s job.
-Accepting death, particularly when it seems avoidable, is an essential part of understanding the way our world can work.
+Accepting death, particularly when it seems to be avoidable, is an essential part of understanding the way our world can work.